frsechet/clevy_test/README.md

 For a simplicity purpose I used files to store token, it would be more secure to use environment variables in production.

 ### CSV file
 The bot answers are located in the config/answers.csv.
+The first column contains intents, and the second answers.

+The program works if no answers are valid, but the bot will never understand a question.

 ## Dependencies
 - NodeJS (Tested on >= 8.9)